Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Proposed Method

-In \method, the optimization of $f_{e}$, $f_{a}$ and $f_{x}$ and that of $g_{\omega}$ are conducted adversarially.
-A well-trained encoder $f_{e}$, which can effectively encode node attributes and its local topology into latent space, and obtain sensitive-irrelevant representations, can be adeptly employed in downstream tasks for enhancing fairness.
+The optimizations of $f_{e}$, $f_{a}$ and $f_{x}$ using $\mathcal{L}_{total}$ and $g_{\omega}$ using $\mathcal{L}_{adv}$ are conducted adversarially.
+A well-trained disentangled graph encoder $f_{e}$, which effectively separates sensitive-irrelevant representations from node attributes and graph topology, can be adeptly employed in downstream tasks for enhancing fairness.